KlaBier/klabier.github.io/_posts/2025-05-11-Demystifying PIMGroups.md

 To mitigate these risks:

-* Explicitly assign users to roles in addition to group-based assignments.
+* In addition to assigning roles via groups, explicitly assign users to roles as well.
-This ensures they are treated as privileged identities, and prevents unauthorized users (e.g. Helpdesk Admins, see table above) from resetting their passwords.
+This ensures they are treated as privileged identities, and prevents unauthorized users (e.g. User Admins, see table above) from resetting their passwords.

 * Always require strong MFA for activating groups that hold multiple active role assignments.
 This adds a critical layer of protection.